 What is the Athlean X Meal Plan?

 The Athlean X meal plan we’ll be talking about is one that Jeff Cavaliere personally uses.
-It’s based around the same goals that Athlean X improves strength, power, speed, and overall fitness (muscle & cardio).
+It’s based around the same Athlean X goals of improving strength, power, speed, and overall fitness (muscle & cardio).

 So this meal plan goes a bit further than just cutting down on your body fat and bumping up your gains.
 It’s about improving your fitness and encouraging a transformation into an athlete.

-Before we get started, it’s important to go over a few things that Cavalier clarifies at the beginning of his video.
+Before we get into meal plan details, it’s important to go over a few things that Cavalier clarifies at the beginning of his video.